-The Biblical City: Of, In, The…
+The Biblical City: Redux

-by Dr. Mark David Major, AICP, CNU-A, The Outlaw Urbanist contributor
+By Dr. Mark David Major, AICP, CNU-A The Outlaw Urbanist contributor

 Can the Holy Bible tell us anything about urbanism?

-NEXT: Part 3, The Biblical City Redux
+NEXT: The City of Wisdom

 The Biblical City is a new series from The Outlaw Urbanist.